roskuttan/roskuttan/README.md

 # 👋 Hello, I'm Angelo Rison!

-I'm a **Robotics Firmware Engineer** from **Thrissur, Kerala, India**, passionate about robotics, automation, and embedded systems.
+I'm a **Robotics Engineer** from **Thrissur, Kerala, India**, passionate about robotics, automation, and embedded systems.
 I enjoy solving complex challenges in firmware development and working with cutting-edge technologies.

 ---